 When all the boxes arrived – over 200 individual packages! – It was really overwhelming.
 But here’s how I approached it:

-Easiest Way to Get Started Assembling an Ikea Kitchen
+The Easiest Way to Get Started Assembling an Ikea Kitchen:

 In 2020, I rediscovered my childhood love for puzzles.
 To put together a complex jigsaw puzzle, I start by sorting the pieces, next fitting the edge pieces together to form the frame, and then working section by section to complete the jigsaw puzzle.
 I used this same approach to assemble my IKEA kitchen from flatpack to fully assembled glory: